toptensoftware/yazd/yaza.md

 ## Case Insensitive

-YAZA is case insensitive for everything except DEFBITS definitions.
-Instruction mnemonics, registers, condition flags, symbols etc... can all be specified in any case and symbol look ups are case insensitive.
+YAZA is case insensitive for everything except `DEFBITS` definitions.
+Instruction mnemonics, registers, condition flags, symbols etc... can all be specified in any case and symbol lookups are case insensitive.

 ## Labels